 - Option: Roasted sesame seeds sprinkled on top

 1. Drain the water from the package and rinse the tofu block under cold running water.
-Press it down with your palms and a towel a few times to dry.
+Pat it down with your palms and a towel a few times to dry.
 If your tofu block is very thick, slice it in two lengthwise.
 It should be about 2 cm (0.8 inch) thick.

 Place the tofu block on a hard surface like a chopping board covered with a teatowel or paper towel.
 Place another towel on top of the tofu.
-Then place heavy objects on top, like a chopping board topped with a pan and/or a heavy book.
+Then place one or a few heavy objects on top, like a chopping board topped with a pan and/or a heavy book.
 I used a chopping board, a pan and a kettle weight.
 Half way through, you can change the top paper towel.

 3. While the tofu is being squeezed, make your marinade sauce.
 Handmix in a small bowl the soya/tamari sauce, rice vinegar, maple syrup, sesame and veggie oils, ginger, garlic and red pepper paste or cayenne.
 Set aside.